mskilab-org/fishHook/README.md

 ## Visualizing The Data
-Grabbing the raw data from the scores field in the fish object is an ok way to manually go through the data but if we are looking to easily identify what is and what is not significant we would have a hard time with the manual inspection.
-To solve this issue we can utilize a qqplot that will plot the observed distribution of p values versus the expected (uniform) distribution of p values.
+Manually inspecting the raw data from the scores field in the fish object is possible, but not ideal.
+To solve this issue, we can utilize a qqplot that will plot the observed distribution of p values versus the expected (uniform) distribution of p values.
 Significnat hits will be ones that vary greatly from the expected.

 ```R